-Puccini’s operas are among the most frequently performed and best-loved operas in the entire repertoire and include La bohème, Tosca and Madam Butterfly.
+Puccini’s operas are among the most frequently performed and best-loved operas in the entire repertoire and include La bohème, Tosca and Madam Butterfly (Madama Butterfly).

 Puccini was the leading exponent of the genre of opera known as ‘verismo’ – Italian for ‘realism’.
 Verismo is characterised by a story rooted in real life (rather than that of the gods or mythology), where the music and drama are seamlessly matched and often describe a story of passion and romance.
-The style was made popular by the success of Mascagni’s Cavelleriarusticana (1890) and Leoncavallo’s Pagliacci (1892).
+The style was made popular by the success of Mascagni’s Cavalleria rusticana (1890) and Leoncavallo’s Pagliacci (1892).

 Big, beautiful and unabashedly romantic, Puccini’s effortless lyricism is the hallmark of his style.
 His writing was influenced by two nineteenth-century operatic giants – Verdi and Wagner.
-Like Wagner, Puccini often uses musical ideas – motifs – to denote characters or ideas.
-He also responded to the music of his contemporaries and some of the newer ideas of Debussy, Richard Strauss and even Stravinsky can be found in his music.
+Like Wagner, Puccini often uses musical ideas – leitmotifs – to denote characters or ideas.
+He also responded to the music of his contemporaries, and some of the newer ideas of Debussy, Richard Strauss and even Stravinsky can be found in his music.

 All Puccini’s operas are noted for their superb stagecraft.
 He claimed that he could compose only when he was able to visualise his characters in his mind’s eye, considering their position on stage and their motivation.
 His operas often showcase his wonderful ability to unite music, words and drama into a single moment.

 Although most of his famous operas focused on tragedy (the heroine dies in La bohème and Madam Butterfly, and in Tosca both the hero and heroine, as well as their nemesis, die), he also produced a popular comedy, Gianni Schicci.

 Puccini's Music: Where to Start